LeBezout/intranet-url-shortener/README.md

 #### C.1.2- Configuring Database

-The database used must be a SQL database and is only composed of a unique table named `link`.
+The database used must be a SQL database and is only composed tables named `link` & `count`.
 The following JDBC drivers are embedded:

 * H2: `com.h2database:h2`